MischaU8/yumyum/curves/unjoin-curves_uF1SrnSS9WA.md

 yum yum
-Floyd here with a quick look at using the unjoined command on curves and plasticity selecting a curve and using the keyboard shortcut Alt J will unjoin the curve and create a curve for each segment that makes up the shape you can use this handy feature as an option to quickly split or cut curves as seen here
+Floyd here with a quick look at using the unjoined command on curves in Plasticity selecting a curve and using the keyboard shortcut Alt J will unjoin the curve and create a curve for each segment that makes up the shape you can use this handy feature as an option to quickly split or cut curves as seen here